 1. Oil Spill Incident: On July 2, 2007, a fire at the Covenant Cove Marina (Covenant Cove), at 7001 Val Monte Drive, Guntersville, Alabama, damaged and sank approximately twelve pleasure vessels of various sizes, causing a discharge of oil (engine oil) and creating the potential for additional discharges to occur until the dock and debris from the vessels were removed from Guntersville Lake, Guntersville, Alabama.
 Guntersville Lake, a tributary of the Tennessee River, is a navigable water of the United States.
-The incident was reported to the National Response Center (NRC) via report # 840651.
-1 Boom and absorbents were applied to the inlet of the marina, as well as continued efforts to extinguish the structure fire.
+The incident was reported to the National Response Center (NRC) via report #840651.
+Boom and absorbents were applied to the inlet of the marina, as well as continued efforts to extinguish the structure fire.
 Due to the gasoline and mixtures of gasoline and oil from the vessels, the owner of the Covenant Cove requested hazardous materials support, assistance and remediation from the United States Environmental Services, LLC (USES).
+Director of the Marshall County Emergency Management Agency, contacted USES on behalf of the owner.
+USES was hired for the clean up.